-During the six months ended, the Company cash balance decreased from \$2,116,612 to \$364,001 as at the end of Q2 2022.
+During the nine months ended, the Company cash balance decreased from \$2,116,612 to \$647,899 as at the end of Q3 2022.
 In June of Q2, the Company signed an agreement to receive a \$4,000,000 interest-free loan facility through Federal Economic Development Agency for Southern Ontario under the Jobs and Growth Fund.
-Pursuant to the agreement, the Company has applied for and expects to draw down approximately \$1,750,000 in Q3 2022, approximately \$250,000 in Q4 2022 and the remainder facility over a 15-month period until March 2024, providing sufficient cash to fund its operations for the subsequent 12 months.
-Additionally, Q1 and Q2 is traditionally a low revenue quarters for the Company, the Company's outlook shows increasing cash from customer deposits and other sources in the later half of the year.
+Pursuant to the agreement, the Company has claimed approximately \$1,997,099 as at September 30, 2022, of which approximately \$452,455 was received subsequent to quarter end in October.
+The remainder facility shall be drawn down over a 15-month period until March 2024, providing sufficient cash to fund its operations for the subsequent 12 months.
+The Company's order book shows cash from customer deposits and other sources in the Q4 2022.
 Since the onset of the Covid pandemic and accompanying economic disruptions, the Company has successfully grown its business with a cash balance ranging from ~\$350K to ~\$3.5 million by tightly managing its cash cycle, even as global supply chains have been strained during this period.
 Accordingly, while management continues to monitor cash tightly, it is confident that it has adequate cash resources to achieve the next stage of its growth objectives.